 # Resource-intensive processes within the environment.

-4. Focused monitoring: While running a production test, always keep an eye on user performance metrics so that the user knows if the test is having unacceptable impact on the user experience.
+4. Focused monitoring: While running a production test, always keep an eye on user performance metrics so that the user knows if the test is having an unacceptable impact on the user experience.
 Prepare yourself to shut the test down if that is the case.

 5. Create an “Opt-in” experience: A great way to test how the application is going to perform with real users is to have some “opt-in” to new feature releases.
-This will allow the user to monitor and collect data from the real time users and make the adjustments accordingly to your testing strategy without concerning about impacting their experience.
+This will allow the user to monitor and collect data from the real-time users and make the adjustments accordingly to your testing strategy without concerning about impacting their experience.